82nd (West Africa) Division: Burma campaign

 At this point, air supply was withdrawn from the Arakan front to allow the transport aircraft to supply the Allied forces in Central Burma.
-The 82nd Division's carrier battalions carried all supplies and equipment for the division from this point.
+The 82nd (West African) Division's carrier battalions carried all supplies and equipment for the division from this point.
 The Japanese 54th Division holding the Arakan was divided into two detachments holding the roads across the Arakan Hills leading from An and Taungup.
-The 82nd Division was asked to cross the Dalet Chaung and hilly terrain to approach the An Pass from the north west, while being supplied by air.
-The 1st and 4th (Nigerian) Brigades suffered heavy casualties in opening the routes to Kaw and Kyweguseik in late February.
-The 4th Brigade even lost two of its commanding officers.
+The 82nd (West African) Division was asked to cross the Dalet Chaung and hilly terrain to approach the An Pass from the north west, while being supplied by air.
+The 1st and 4th (Nigerian) Brigades suffered many casualties in opening the routes to Kaw and Kyweguseik in late February.
+The 4th (Nigerian) Brigade even lost two of its commanding officers.
 By March, the division captured Dalet Chaung and the strategic supply base of Tamandu, in coordination with Indian units.

-The Gold Coast 2nd Brigade based at Letmauk subsequently became the target of intense Japanese counter-attacks, sustaining heavy casualties.
+The 2nd (Gold Coast) Brigade based at Letmauk subsequently became the target of intense Japanese counter-attacks, suffering many casualties.
 They were forced to withdraw, covered by the 1st (Nigerian) Brigade.
 By sending long distance fighting patrols to harass the Japanese flanks, the Nigerian unit was able to force a Japanese retreat and retake An on 13 May 1945.
-Meanwhile, the main body of the division, with the East African 22nd Brigade under command, advanced south from Tamandu.
+The main body of the division, with the 22nd (East African) Brigade under command, advanced south from Tamandu.
 By the end of May Kindaungyyi, Taungup and Sandoway had been captured.
-Campaigning ceased during the monsoon rains but the war ended a few weeks later.
+Campaigning ceased during the monsoon rains and the war ended a few weeks later.

 Memorials

 During the third Arakan campaign, the 82nd Division suffered 2,085 casualties, the highest of any unit in XV Corps.
 Some of those killed were buried in jungle tracts, but many Nigerian graves remain in cemeteries at the Dalet Chaung near Tamandu and the Taukkyan War Cemetery.
 Others are remembered at the War Memorial in Rangoon.

-Other commemorations of the division's (and its component formations') service are the names of Dodan, An, Myohaung, Arakan and Marda Barracks in Lagos; Letmauk Barracks in Ibadan; Dalet, Mogadishu, Colito and Kalapanzin Barracks in Kaduna; the Chindit Barracks in Zaria;Arakan Barracks in Accra; Myohaung Barracks in Takoradi;
+Other commemorations of the division's (and its component formations') service are the names of Dodan, An, Myohaung, Arakan and Marda Barracks in Lagos, Letmauk Barracks in Ibadan, Dalet, Mogadishu, Colito and Kalapanzin Barracks in Kaduna, the Chindit Barracks in Zaria, Arakan Barracks in Accra and Myohaung Barracks in Takoradi.